 For the EMA, you will carry out a literature review and develop a research proposal that outlines and discusses how you would design an intervention study to evaluate changes to educational or clinical practice.
-This can focus on an aspect of teaching and learning related to your own interests or, if you work in an educational context, to an aspect of your professional practice.
+Here, you will demonstrate your understanding of educational research design and research methods and how they can be applied to evaluate an intervention in a real life setting.
+Your research proposal can focus on an aspect of teaching and learning related to your own interests or, if you work in an educational context, to an aspect of your professional practice.

 This course can be studied on its own and is also an optional module in the MA in Education, MA in Childhood and Youth, MSc in Psychology or MA in Social Sciences.